TRZLedgerFoundation/trezoa-sdk/docs/src/operations/setup-a-validator.md

 > Note `-ut` tells the cli command that we would like to use the testnet
 > cluster. `--fee-payer` specifies the keypair that will be used to pay the
 > transaction fees.
-Both flags are not necessary if you configured the solana
+Both flags are not necessary if you configured the trezoa
 > cli properly above but they are useful to ensure you're using the intended
 > cluster and keypair.